open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/database/snowflake/cli.md

 <Note>

+While running the usage workflow, Openmetadata fetches the query logs by querying `snowflake.account_usage.query_history` table.

-For running the usage workflow, the user should be granted the `ACCOUNTADMIN` role (or a role granted IMPORTED PRIVILEGES on the database)
+For this the snowflake user should be granted the `ACCOUNTADMIN` role (or a role granted IMPORTED PRIVILEGES on the database)

 </Note>